crepeia/wati/install.md

 sudo apt-get install git
 ```

-If don't have a clue about how git works, we recommend to you this (page)[https://guides.github.com/].
-Whether your checked the link before or not, you can catch up the follow steps.
+If you don't have a clue about how git works, we recommend to you this (page)[https://guides.github.com/].
+Whether your checked the link before or not, you can catch up the following steps.

 #### For the git newbies
 1. Create an account [here](https://www.github/join).